adsrichards/Statistical_Mechanics/Ising/PlaquetteCoupling/SquareLattice/README.md

-Emergence of deconfined fractons from the ferromagnetic ground state:
+Emergence of partially deconfined fractons from the ferromagnetic ground state:

 ![](Plots/GlassyFractons.gif)